 An in-ground pool bordered by an open horse pasture, a baseball/softball field, an outdoor basketball court and a geodome provide plenty of physical activity outlets for residents.
 A vast wooded area with hiking trails as well as a ropes course with a Certified Ropes Course Instructor and a new gymnasium augment the overall experience that residents gain during placement here.

 Independent living skills are interwoven into all aspects of client life.
-CBT and DBT services are utilized as well as creative techniques such as play therapy elicit safety and freedom in processing traumatic events.
-Children get an average of 3-4 hours of individual therapy, 5-7 hours of CPST services and 7 days of Day Treatment groups with their cottage peers 7 days a week.
+Children get an average of 3-4 hours of individual therapy and 5-7 hours of CPST services.
+All residents also participate in 3 hours of Day Treatment groups with their cottage peers 7 days a week.

 Each child is able to participate in individual art therapy to assist in an alternative expression of thoughts and feelings.
 Residents have the opportunity to explore a variety of art media as they acknowledge and process hurt, grief and trauma from their past.